 3. Instabug

-Instabug is a mobile in-app feedback tool as well as bug detection tool that offers three main products: bug reporting, crash reporting and in-app chat.
+Instabug is a mobile in-app feedback tool as well as a bug detection tool that offers three main products: bug reporting, crash reporting and in-app chat.
 This tool facilitates a really smooth communication process between the user and the organisation as all communications are very direct.
 Some features Instabug offers include screenshot annotations, voice notes, screen recording, user profiles, network logging and third party integrations such as Slack, JIRA and Trello.

 Website: www.instabug.com